-The overall decrease in cash flows from operations in 2016 was primarily as a result of the decline in profitability, as well as the timing of sales and cash collections, partially offset by the timing of cash outlays related to accounts payable and accrued expenses and the reduction in our interest expense resulting from the reduction in principal of our Term A Loan Facility.
-Days sales outstanding ("DSO") increased to 55 days as of December 31, 2016 from 52 days as of December 31, 2015.
+The decrease in cash flows from operations in 2017 was primarily as a result of the decline in profitability, partially offset by the timing of sales and cash collections as well as the timing of cash outlays related to accounts payable and accrued expenses.
+Days sales outstanding ("DSO") decreased to 53 days as of December 31, 2017 from 55 days as of December 31, 2016.
 We continue our focus on the timely collection of our accounts receivable.